Hecoal/9Queen-Problem/README.md

 # n-queens
-Solution to the NQueens problem
+Solution to the 9 Queens problem in chess